openforcefield/qca-dataset-submission/STANDARDS.md

 # Fitting standards

-- Reference level of theory: `B3LYP/DZVP`
+- Reference level of theory: `B3LYP-D3BJ/DZVP`
-- Geometry optimizations: `geomeTRIC` using the TRIC coordinate system
+- Geometry optimization: `geomeTRIC` using the TRIC coordinate system
 - QM program: `Psi4`

 For unconstrained geometries, all molecules must have:

 - Wiberg Bond Orders (parameter interpolation)
-- Hessian (frequency fitting) (is this too restrictive? discuss)
+- Hessian (vibrational/force constant fitting)

 Pre-submission filtering:

-- Unless explicitly specified in the submission descriptions, torsion drives must be on 4 connected atoms
+- Unless explicitly specified in the submission descriptions, torsion drives must be on four connected atoms
-- Torsions driving a ring will give a warning, and torsions in a a ring of  3,4,5,6 atoms is considered an error
+- Torsions driving a ring will give a warning, and torsions in a a ring of  3, 4, 5, or 6 atoms is considered an error
 - Warnings will be given if an atom does not have a complete valence set

-Post-submission filtering: (we need testers/validators for these)
+Post-submission filtering:

 - OpenFF toolkit ingestion with strict stereo checking in RDKit
 - Hydrogen bonding
 - Torsion drives on rings or other high barrier issues
-- CMILES change (no way to build new CMILES since connectivity cannot be trusted, also this means we can't trust per-molecule CMILES until this filtering check passes)
+- CMILES (topology) change

 ## Force Field Releases